 Public charging points

-There are a variety of options to find public charging points, from sat navs in electric vehicles to publically available apps from app stores.
+There are a variety of options to find public charging points, from sat navs in electric vehicles to publicly available apps from app stores.
 North Kesteven and Lincolnshire in general has very few public charging points, but this should not put you off electric vehicles, most people only need a charging point at home and rapid charging points are available on most major roads.

-NKDC has reviewed all the publically accessible sites it owns and has installed charging points where it was possible, affordable, and most convenient for electric vehicle drivers.
+NKDC has reviewed all the publicly accessible sites it owns and has installed charging points where it was possible, affordable, and most convenient for electric vehicle drivers.
 Four fast 7kW charging points were installed at OneNK leisure centre on Moor Lane in North Hykeham in March 2018 at a cost of £4,445 (for installation, signage, and bay markings) using only council funds.